This Cornish hen recipe is an easy way to make an elegant meal.

 Variations

-• A few sprigs of fresh herbs or a slice of lemon can be added to the cavity as well.
+• Fresh herbs or lemon slices can be added to the cavity before cooking.

-Did your family love this Roasted Cornish Hen recipe?
-Leave a comment and a rating below.
+Did you enjoy this Roasted Cornish Hens Recipe?
+Be sure to leave a comment and rating below.

 image of Everyday Comfort cookbook by Holly Nilsson of Spend With Pennies plus text